 • Disconnect the battery before loading.

-• Leave a small amount of fuel in the tank for maneuverability.
+• Leave a small amount of fuel in the tank for manoeuvrability.

-• Remove any international tracking or telemetry systems that won’t work in New Zealand.
+• Remove any international tracking or telemetry systems that will not function in New Zealand.

 4. Separate Shipments

-Only ship the car in its container.
+Always ship the car in its own container.
 Personal belongings and furniture should go in a separate one.

-Moving a car internationally can be stressful, but with proper preparation, it’s manageable.
-I hope this helps smooth your journey! 🚗
+Moving a car internationally can be stressful, but with proper preparation, it is entirely manageable.
+I hope this guide helps smooth your journey! 🚗